cyraxx/node-rfm9x/README.md

 - `payload` - A `Buffer` of up to 255 bytes

-Sends a packet via LoRa.
+Send a packet via LoRa.

 Returns a Promise that resolves with no value after the transmission is finished.